afondiel/computer-science-notes/computer-vision-notes/cv-notes.md

 ## Hello World!

-**Ready to level up your Computer Vision skills?**
+**Want to level up your Computer Vision skills?**

-  Take on the [Computer Vision Challenge](https://github.com/afondiel/computer-vision-challenge) and dive into exciting projects that will help you master the fundamentals.
+- Check out the [Computer Vision Challenge (CVC)](https://github.com/afondiel/computer-vision-challenge) and dive into exciting projects that will help you master the fundamentals.

 ## CV Projects